DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 [![Folder browser](./doc/folderBrowser.PNG)]()

 This part should be pretty intuitive.
-It works exactly like Windows Explorer.
-By clicking on arrow or double clicking on folder you open/close it, and if you click once on a folder you will see its content without toggling it, which is all of the bookmarks that are located inside it (no matter how deep, in my case it will also display children of _WebDesignSites_ folder).
+It works exactly like Windows Explorer. **By clicking on arrow or double clicking on folder you open/close it**, and if you click once on a folder you will see its content without toggling it, which is all of the bookmarks that are located inside it (no matter how deep, in my case it will also display children of _WebDesignSites_ folder).

 To help guide you visually, folders with **purple** color will contain dynamic / tracked bookmarks which are, as we saw previously filled with **red** color.